 Areas of Study

-International Relations, Middle East Politics, the Arab-Israeli Conflict, Israeli Politics and Society, Jewish Politics, Diaspora Politics, Nationalism and Ethnic Conflict, Terrorism, U.S. Foreign Policy.
+The Israeli-Palestinian Conflict, Israeli Foreign Policy, Israeli Politics and Society, Middle East Politics, Jewish Politics, Diaspora Politics, Nationalism and Ethnic Conflict, U.S. Foreign Policy, International Relations.

 Selected Professional Activities

 - Co-Director, Middle East Center, Northeastern University, 2013-Present.

 - Member of the Board of Directors of the Association for Israel Studies, 2012-Present.

 - Visiting Research Associate, Johns College, University of Oxford, UK, 2012.

 - Visiting Scholar, Oxford Center for Hebrew and Jewish Studies, University of Oxford, UK, 2012.

 - Visiting Scholar, Avraham Harman Institute of Contemporary Jewry, The Hebrew University of Jerusalem, Israel,